k3b/camera-date-folders/README.md

 * For Android 5 and 6: Storage write access
 * For Android 7 and newer: Storage write access only needed on demand, if File mode is forced

+# Technical Procedere

+Without destination path:

+1. Scan photos and remember those that must be moved, including demanded relative path.
+2. Create all necessary subfolders.
+3. Process all remembered move operations.
+4. Scan photo directory to remove empty date related subfolders.

+With destination path:

+1. Scan photos in destination path and remember them.
+2. And remember those that must be moved, including demanded relative path.
+3. Scan photos in source path and remember those that are not present in destination path, including demanded relative path in destination.
+4. Create all necessary subfolders in destination path.
+5. Process all remembered move operations in destination path.
+6. Process all remembered move or copy operations from source to destination path.
+7. Scan destination directory to remove empty date related subfolders.

 # License